coti-vision/coti-flag-logos/README.md

 # coti-flag-logos
-Country flag based COTI logos
+Country specific logos created by Stralaen at coti.vision for the COTI community.